meilisearch/devrel/devrel.md

 Here is an exhaustive list of developer relations activity categories.
 We are taking activities that could be managed by a marketing or social media team for now.

 ### Blog Management
-- Writing blog posts for MeiliSearch or as a guest elsewhere
+- Writing blog posts for Meilisearch or as a guest elsewhere
 - Managing external writers, whether volunteers or paid freelancers

 ### Code Contributions Managemeny